Mark Burgess & Lisa Benson-Burgess Distinguished Professor

 Durham, NC 27708

-Chatterji is a term member of the Council on Foreign Relations and previously worked as a financial analyst at Goldman Sachs.
+Ronnie was previously a term member of the Council on Foreign Relations and worked as a financial analyst at Goldman Sachs.
 He received his Ph.D. from the Haas School of Business at the University of California at Berkeley and his B.A. in Economics from Cornell University.